 (c) Was obtained due to a valid prescription being verified by an in situ MRP (e.g., electronic Prescription Review System) and the presumptive determination of the presence of drug(s) or drug metabolite(s) may facilitate the adjudication of:

-1. Other specimens shipped in the same shipping container; or f.
+1. Other specimens shipped in the same shipping container; or 2.
+Processed in the same analytical batch of specimens.

+f.
 Negative results will be handled in accordance with the guidelines listed in this paragraph.